Identify Your Breyer

 • LP - Lady Phase

-• LSQ - live show quality; few or no flaws.
+• LSQ - Live Show Quality; very few or no flaws.
 Will stand up to a close, in-person examination.

 • NAMHSA - North American Model Horse Showers Association.
 See Clubs.